mikelun/pfp-chat/README.md

 ```
 to your folder.
 Change variables in setUpYourPlanet function.
 And finally change the name of function ```example``` to ```[YOUR COLLECTION NAME]```.
 You can check example in crypto-duckies folder.

-3.
+3. Add import for your planet here  ```public/scenes/StartScene/initializeRooms.js```
 ```
 import { [YOUR COLLECTION NAME] } from "./projects/[YOUR COLLECTION NAME]/[YOUR COLLECTION NAME].js
 ```
-Add import for your planet here  ```public/scenes/StartScene/initializeRooms.js```   And at the end add to rooms variable
+   And at the end add to rooms variable
 ```
 [YOUR COLLECTION NAME]": [YOUR COLLECTION NAME]]
 ```

 Congrats!
 Now you have your own room for your NFT collection.
-You can run code and check it here: localhost:3000/[YOUR COLLECTION NAME]. **If you don't see your planet, restart parcel**
+You can run code and check it here: ```localhost:3000/[YOUR COLLECTION NAME]```
+**If you don't see your planet, restart parcel**

 ## How to change UI
 ### Adding simple text